G. T. Dhungel

-G.T.
-Dhungel (Gay Tshering Dhungel) is an Indian politician who is currently serving as the Member of Sikkim Legislative Assembly from the Upper Tadong Constituency.
+Gay Tshering Dhungel is an Indian politician who is currently serving as the Member of Sikkim Legislative Assembly from the Upper Tadong Constituency.
+He is a minister in Second Tamang ministry.

 He is a member of the Sikkim Krantikari Morcha which he joined in 2019.

 Early life and education

-G.T.
-Dhungel was born in Sikkim to the Lt.
+He was born in Sikkim to the Lt.
 Augustine Dhungel and Pema Ongkit Lepcha in 1959.
-He has done his schooling from Victoria Boys' School (Kurseong) and completed Bachelor of Engineering (Civil) from Assam Engineering College, Guwahati, Guwahati in 1984.
+He has done his schooling from Victoria Boys' School (Kurseong) and completed Bachelor of Engineering (Civil) from Assam Engineering College, Guwahati, in 1984.

 Political career

-G.T.
 Dhungel is a retired engineer and bureaucrat who turned to politics in 2019.
 He won the 2019 Sikkim Legislative Assembly election for Sikkim Democratic Front party and was elected MLA from 25-Upper Tadong Constituency.

-Mr. Dhungel defeated Anand Lama by 416 votes.
+Dhungel defeated Anand Lama by 416 votes.

 Currently, he is the advisor to the Road and Bridges Department, Smart City Gangtok and Namchi, PHE Department and Irrigation & Flood Control Department, Government of Sikkim.